JAAC2104/Blue-Todo/README.md

 [Live Demo](https://blue-todo.vercel.app/)

-Test account if you want to try it out:
+Test account if you want to try it out
 email: test1@test.com
 password: 123456a